isaacadams/giftme/README.md

     - [x] only owners can invite members
         - [x] new invites go to existing users/$uid
         - [x] users can accept/reject invites
-    - [ ] if an email associated with no existing users, then it goes to potentialusers/$email?
-    - [ ] group requests
-        - users can request to be in a group
-        - only owners can accept requests

     - [x] delete groups
     - [ ] edit groups
 - [ ] cleanup